 Czech people celebrate most of the common European holidays, but we of course have some specific ones.
-Also there are some unique traditions connected to the wide-known feasts.
-Get prepared with our brief summary :-)
+Also, there are some unique traditions connected to the wide-known feasts.

 The new year starts with a national holiday called the New Year, or the Day of the Renewal of the Independent Czech State.
 It is held on the 1st of January and it remembers the establishment of the Czech Republic.
-On the 1st of January 1993 the Czechoslovakia broke up and two new states – Czech Republic and Slovak Republic – formed.
+On the 1st of January 1993 Czechoslovakia broke up and two new states – the Czech Republic and the Slovak Republic were formed.

 The school starts usually the first Monday after the New Year.
-On the 6th of January there is the feast of the Three Kings, but this is not a holiday in the Czech Republic.
+On the 6th of January is the feast day of the Three Kings which is connected to a nationwide charity event.

-In March or April we celebrate Easter.
-Actually just one day is considered to be a holiday – the Easter Monday (e. g. the 9th of April 2012).
-The other days you have to go to school or work.
-The children at elementary and high schools have two more free days (Thursday and Friday before Easter).
+In March or April, we celebrate Easter.
+Actually, just one day is considered to be a public holiday – Easter Monday.
+Children at elementary and high schools have two more free days (Thursday and Friday before Easter).

-The typical Czech Easter custom is to paint eggs (this is the girl’s job).
-The boys go to find a willow tree and they weave a special bar from sticks called “pomlázka”.
-On Easter Monday they go from house to house, they say special rhymes and beat the girls with this bar.
-It is said the girls will be pretty, fresh and healthy for the whole year after they have been beaten.
-The boys get the painted eggs then (nowadays they get chocolate, a shot or money more often).
+The typical Czech Easter custom is to paint eggs (this is the girls´ job).
+Boys go to find a willow tree and they weave a special bar from sticks called “pomlázka”.
+On Easter Monday they go from house to house, say special rhymes, and beat the girls with this bar.
+It is said the girls will be pretty, fresh, and healthy for the whole year after they have been beaten.
+The boys get the painted eggs then (nowadays they get chocolate, a shot, or money).

 Another national holiday is held on the 28th of October.
 It remembers the Foundation of the First Independent Czechoslovak Republic in 1918, after the First World War.

-On the 17th of November 1989 the students (mainly from the Charles University) went to the streets of Prague and demonstrated against the then communist’s government.
-They were brutally attacked by the police but the people’s resistance to communists started to grow stronger and in a few days it ended with the election of a new, democratic government and the era of communism in Czechoslovakia ended.
+On the 17th of November 1989, the students (mainly from the Charles University) went to the streets of Prague and demonstrated against the then communist government.
+The police brutally attacked them, but the people’s resistance to communists started to grow stronger and in a few days it ended with the election of a new democratic government, and the era of communism in Czechoslovakia ended.
 This day is remembered as the Day of the Fight for Freedom and Democracy, there is no school or work.

 In December we also celebrate Christmas.
-The most important day is the 24th of December.
-It is called the Christmas Eve (in Czech “Generous Eve”).
+The most important day is on the 24th of December.
+It is called Christmas Eve (in Czech “Generous Eve”).
 In the evening the family gathers for a dinner.
 It is usually fried carp with potato salad.
-After the dinner they move to a living room where a decorated Christmas tree stands.
-Under the tree they find gifts from the Christ Child.
+After the dinner, they move to a living room where a decorated Christmas tree stands.
+Under the tree, they find gifts from the Christ Child.

 Two more holidays are on the 25th and the 26th of December.
 These free days are usually used for visiting relatives or just spending time with the family.
 All these 3 days are holidays, there is no school or work.
 The teaching usually ends on the 22nd of December and starts again after the New Year.